PrestaShop/docs/src/content/1.7/themes/reference/javascript-events/_index.md

 Event Name            | Description
 ----------------------|------------------------------------------------------------------------------------------
  `updateCart`         | On the cart page, everytime something happens (change quantity, remove product and so on) the cart is reloaded by ajax call.
 After the cart is updated, this event is triggered.
- `updateAddressForm`  | In the address form, some input will trigger ajax calls to modify the form (like country change), after the form is updated, this event is triggered.
+ `updatedAddressForm`  | In the address form, some input will trigger ajax calls to modify the form (like country change), after the form is updated, this event is triggered.
  `updateDeliveryForm` | During checkout, if the delivery address is modified, this event will be trigged.
  `changedCheckoutStep` | Each checkout step **submission** will fire this event.
  `updateProductList`  | On every product list page (category, search results, pricedrop and so on), the list is updated via ajax calls if you change filters or sorting options.
 Each time the DOM is reloaded with new product list, this event is triggered.